20 books that are essential reading this Pride Month | CNN Underscored

 A compilation of first-person accounts and diary entries from activists and participants, along with news articles, essays and more, this work tells the story of events that surrounded the 1969 Stonewall riots, largely seen as the start of the nation’s LGBT civil rights movement.

-’Call Me By Your Name’ by Andre Aciman (starting at $2.99; amazon.com)
+‘Call Me by Your Name’ by André Aciman (starting at $2.99; amazon.com)

 The basis for the Academy Award-winning film, Aciman’s novel traces the relationship between Elio, 17, a teenage musician, and Oliver, the 24-year-old summer houseguest of Elio’s professor dad.
-Set along the Italian Riviera, it’s passionate, romantic, complicated, tender, painful, erotic, melancholy — everything you want from a beautifully-written love story.
+Set along the Italian Riviera, it’s passionate, romantic, complicated, tender, painful, erotic, melancholy — everything you want from a beautifully written love story.

 ‘Untamed’ by Glennon Doyle (starting at $14.99; amazon.com)